n-a-peter/MLZ-midterm/README.md

 For the RandomForestClassifier, we found the optimal number of estimators to be 60, and the maximum depth to be 10 resulting in an roc_auc_score of 0.992 and an rmse of 0.14.

 Comparing the three classifiers above the DecisionTreeClassifier has the best combined values for the roc_auc_score and the rmse.
 Hence we chose this classifier as the best and used it to train the combined train and validation data sets.
-We finally tested it's performance on the test dataset and obtained an roc_auc_score of 0.996 and an rmse of 0.14, which shows that the model is able to predict unseen values very accurately.
+We finally tested its performance on the test dataset and obtained an roc_auc_score of 0.996 and an rmse of 0.14, which shows that the model is able to predict unseen values very accurately.

 ## Deploying resulting ML model as a web service
 To make this model useful to external party (e.g. the credit analyst in the bank), is it necessary for the model to be hosted where it can be easily accessed.
 Hosting it as a web service fulfils this condition.
 Here we first save the model as a script and then use FastAPI with uvicorn to deploy it as a web service.
 This web service can be queried with new user information through the following url below: